EvaJF/math4DS/README.md

 Evaluation language = English (no French)

-_!!!
-Bring student card OR identity card OR passport + paper and draft for writing !!!_

 * (25%) Written test (30min) on the 26th of September (Test on lectures 1 and 2)
 * (75%) Written exam (2h) on the 24th of October (Exam on lectures 1 to 6)